How do I pay tax?

 How do I pay tax if I am self-employed?

-If you are self-employed you are responsible for paying the correct income tax and National Insurance direct to HMRC.
-You do this by completing a self assessment tax return at the end of each tax year.
-You therefore need to register your self-employment with HMRC as soon as possible so they can set up a self assessment record for you.
+If you are self-employed, you are responsible for paying the correct income tax and National Insurance directly to HMRC.
+You do this by completing a Self Assessment tax return at the end of each tax year.
+You therefore need to register your self-employment with HMRC as soon as possible so they can set up a Self Assessment record for you.

-You pay income tax, through the tax return, on the amount of your ‘taxable profit’ that exceeds the personal allowance – which will generally be the amount of income remaining after all business expenses have been deducted.
+You pay income tax on the amount of your ‘taxable profit’ that exceeds the personal allowance.
+This will generally be the amount of income remaining after all business expenses have been deducted.

 There is more information on how you pay tax if you are self-employed in the ‘self-employment section’.

-You will pay ‘Class 2’ National Insurance at a flat rate and ‘Class 4’ contributions on profits over a certain level.
+You will also pay ‘Class 2’ National Insurance Contributions (NICs) at a flat rate and ‘Class 4’ NICs on profits over a certain level.
 There is more information on National Insurance contributions for the self-employed in the ‘self-employment section’.
-There is more information on how to pay Class 2 NIC on GOV.UK.
-(Class 2 NIC is due to be abolished from 6 April 2019.)
+For information on how to pay Class 2 NIC, please refer to GOV.UK.
+Please note that Class 2 NIC is no longer being abolished.

 If you carry on with self-employed work in the UK which you used to do outside the UK, HMRC will deem that when you come to (or leave) the UK permanently a new business commences and the old one ceases.